 For example, in a ward with 2 vacancies and 5 candidates: You must use the numbers 1 and 2, in the order of your choice, to complete your ballot paper.
 If you wish, you may continue to number some or all of the other boxes (3, 4 or 5).

-The number of vacancies and directions on how to complete your ballot will be shown on the ballot paper.
+The number of vacancies and directions on how to vote are shown on the ballot paper.
+Make sure you view the candidate profiles to make an informed decision.

 Returning your ballot papers